bulldanyari/softDevCommunity/readme.md

-This is the official repo of software development community of National Association of Computer Students in Sudan
+This is the official repo of software development community of Nigerian Association of Computer Students in Sudan